top of page

 Ray FiascoKelvin OkaforKhadija SayeKasia SobuckaJessica Taylor

-Waugh Office collaborated with ICF to host Tactical Interventions, a group of specially selected emerging artists were invited to explore and debate the 2015 Venice Biennial.
-This five day event included conferences, tours and meetings together with a workshop discussion at the British Pavilion in the Giardini in May 2015.
+This five day project included tours and meetings, together with a workshop discussion at the British Pavilion in the Giardini, Venice in May 2015.

 Naomi Siderfin, Joy Gregory and Adelaide Bannerman